Credential:

 About the Program

-If you are interested in pursuing a career in the skilled trades, TTG offers a 25-week Manufacturing Pre-Apprenticeship Multiple Trades Exposure Program in Stratford, Ontario and Tuition is FREE!
+If you are interested in pursuing a career in the skilled trades (welding, metal fabrication, general carpentry), TTG offers Ministry-funded, 23-week Pre-Apprenticeship Multiple Trades Exposure Programs in Strathroy and Stratford, Ontario and Tuition is FREE!

 This program will set you ahead of the competition by helping you develop the job skills and trade readiness you need to start a career in the skilled trades and work towards securing an apprenticeship.

-In-School Training: The primary trade exposure is Welding/Metal Fabricator, with secondary exposure to the General Machinist trade.
-The training includes 17 weeks of in-school theory, hands-on practical training, trade math, blueprint reading, employment preparation and safety training.
+In-School Training: The primary trade exposure is Welding/Metal Fabricator, with secondary exposure to the General Carpentry trade.
+The in-class training includes 15 weeks (evenings and some Saturdays) of hands-on practical and theory training in welding, metal fabricating and general carpentry, trade math, blueprint reading, employment preparation and safety training.
 Regular evaluations and testing of knowledge and skills are conducted throughout the training to ensure that you have achieved the learning outcomes identified for this program.

-On-the-Job-Training: Upon completion of the in-school training, trainees will participate in an 8-week, entry level, paid work placement with a local manufacturing employer.
+On-the-Job-Training: Upon completion of the in-school training, trainees will participate in a full-time, 8-week, entry level, paid work placement with a local employer.
 This placement provides the opportunity for you to apply and refine the skills you have learned and gain on-the-job work experience.

 Prerequisites